MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-power-app-configure.md

 From the view, you can then add any column from tables (Entities) that have a relationship to the bookable resource booking.
 For example, if you wanted to show **Work Order Priority**, select **Work Order**, then add the **Priority** column to the view.
 Note the name of the column, as the name will be used later when customizing the field.
 In our example, the name is *msdyn_priority*.

 > [!Note]
-> If using fields from a different entity you must create a relationship between the Bookable Resource Booking and that entity.
-When referencing the relationship in the control, be sure to referene the full Lookup Field name as fieldName.Attribute.
+> If using fields from a different entity, you must create a relationship between the bookable resource booking and that entity.
+When referencing the relationship in the control, be sure to reference the full lookup field name as `fieldName.Attribute`.

 > [!div class="mx-imgBorder"]
 > ![Editing a view to add new attribute in Power Apps](./media/mobile-2020-calendar-control-1.png)